verifier-alliance/database-specs/json-schemas/README.md

 Apart from the specifications in each section below, the following rules apply to the JSON schemas:

 - All hexadecimal value strings must be prefixed with `0x` such as addresses, constructor arguments etc.
+- `offset` values correspond to bytes in the bytecode and not string indexes.
+So `offset: 1` for the bytecode "0xab46fd" is the first byte in the bytecode corresponds to start from `46`

 ## Transformations